Leopard 3

 The Leopard 3, also known as the Leopard 2AX, is a fourth-generation German main battle tank (MBT).

-Germany plans to purchase the Main Ground Combat System (MGCS) as a successor to the Leopard 2 (current variants 2A5, 2A6 and 2A7 and upcoming variant 2A8).
-This tank won't be ready before the 2040s.
-The German Army expressed new needs for an interim solution.
-Early 2025, the development of this Leopard 3 was kicked off, and it is expected to enter production in the early 2030s.
+Germany plans to procure the Main Ground Combat System (MGCS) as a successor to the Leopard 2 (current variants 2A5, 2A6, 2A7, and upcoming variant 2A8).
+Since the MGCS is not expected to be ready before the 2040s, the German Army expressed a requirement for an interim solution to address immediate operational needs.
+The development of the Leopard 3 was kicked off in early 2025 and it is expected to enter production in the early 2030s.
 It is designed with a service life of 25 years.

-As of July 2025, the German Army expressed a need for 1,000 additional tanks that would be made of Leopard 2A8, Leopard 3 and MGCS.
+As of July 2025, the German Army has expressed a total requirement for 1,000 additional tanks, which would be composed of a mix of Leopard 2A8, Leopard 3, and MGCS units.

 Design

 Early design information

 The changes that were mentioned from the Leopard 2A8 include: